gorff5/the-big-image-server/README.md

 # the-big-image-server
-beck end of simple communication app
+Backend of simple communication app - built using nodejs, express and mongodb